 GT Taylor has just started experimenting in record production.
 This was not a dream but rose from the demand of the youths in the business that felt he is an avenue that their voices can be heard.
 With his first album THE BEST OF GT TAYLOR VARIOUS ARTIST a unique characteristic is that the compilation is a mixture of established and fresh talents.
 He is known to assist the career of young artistes by playing good songs that some other disc Jockeys overlooked.
 Gt Taylor is the man that is loved by artistes and fans alike across the growing world of Reggae.
 GT Taylor is still the man to watch.
 This man will still be the Dance Hall master for years to come.

 Gt Taylor Christmas Extravaganza is a Reggae Dancehall Stage Show that showcases some of the best Reggae & Dancehall artists in Jamaica.
-This event brings people from all over Jamaica & the world to Luana Sports Complex in Black River St. Elizabeth.
 GT Taylor Christmas Extravaganza’s main project in terms of charity is the St. Elizabeth Care Committee which assists the homeless with cloths, food and medication, also a scholarship for a child to attend Black River High School.

 GT Taylor Christmas Extravaganza started out as a Dance in 2000 at Hendriks Wharf in Black River but was transformed into a stage show after two (2) years due to the large crowd that it generated.
 The show was moved from this venue in 2002 to Independence Park, Black River for two (2) years and held on December 24th Christmas Eve.
-In 2004 the show was moved to Front Hill Beach Park in the said parish, then in 2008 we returned to Independence Park on Christmas Night and presently at Luana Sports Complex which is more spacious and secure, GT Taylor Christmas Extravaganza has now become one of the biggest event in this side of the Island.
+In 2004 the show was moved to Front Hill Beach Park in the said parish, then in 2008 we returned to Independence Park, Luana Sports Complex on Christmas Night and presently at Crane Sand Bar N Restaurant, GT Taylor Christmas Extravaganza has now become one of the biggest event in this side of the Island.

 Taylor, whose mother was from St. Elizabeth, yearned to give back to the community.
 And he has done just that, donating funds to charities in the aftermath of his Christmas Day event.